GET ORDAINED

 5. Ask what to wear (or not wear)

-Autistic folks process sensory information differently than neurotypical folks do, which means that they might be affected by scents, colors, sounds, fabrics, and other sensory stimuli more than others, including those from clothing or perfumes.
-And blocking out painful or distracting stimuli becomes more difficult in stressful settings, such as a busy wedding venue.
+Autistic folks process sensory information differently than neurotypical folks do, which means that some may be affected by scents, colors, sounds, fabrics, and other sensory stimuli more than others, including those from clothing or perfumes.
+And blocking out painful or distracting stimuli can become more difficult in stressful settings (like a busy wedding venue).

-If this is your very first wedding ceremony as an officiant, we recommend What to Wear (and Not Wear) as a Wedding Officiant as a good fashion primer.
+If this is your first time officiating, What to Wear (and Not Wear) as a Wedding Officiant is a good fashion primer.

 6. Find Autistic-lead organizations to learn more

-Seek out autistic-lead self-advocacy organizations and blogs written by autistic individuals in the wedding industry to learn more.
-Autistic adults are the best resource for learning about autism and the wedding experience.
+Seek out Autistic-lead self-advocacy organizations and blogs written by Autistic individuals in the wedding industry to learn more.
+Autistic adults are the best resource for learning about their experiences.

 • Autistic Women and Nonbinary Network